On Computing the Minkowski Difference of Zonotopes: Conclusions

 \section{Conclusions}

-To the best knowledge of the author, this is the first work that presents an approach for approximating the Minkowski difference of zonotopes.
-Although the Minkowski difference can be computed exactly for the halfspace representation of zonotopes, doing so would result in the loss of the generator representation of a zonotope.
-It would require to perform subsequent computations, such as linear maps or Minkowski addition, using a halfspace representation.
+This is the first work that presents a concept for under-approximating as well as over-approximating the Minkowski difference of zonotopes.
+Although the Minkowski difference can be computed exactly for the halfspace representation of zonotopes, doing so would result in the loss of the generator representation.
+This would require to perform subsequent computations, such as linear maps or Minkowski addition, using a halfspace representation.
 For such operations in particular, however, zonotopes in generator representation are very efficient and easily outperform the halfspace representation by several orders of magnitude in high-dimensional spaces.
-Even though the presented approximative Minkowski difference approach is computationally more expensive than linear maps and Minkowski addition for zonotopes, it is significantly faster than state-of-the-art algorithms for halfspace representations.
+Even though the presented Minkowski difference approaches are computationally more expensive than linear maps and Minkowski addition for zonotopes, they are significantly faster than state-of-the-art algorithms for halfspace representations.
+It is believed that this new approach can be applied in many of the aforementioned fields, such as computing invariant sets and reachable sets of dynamic systems, robust control, robotic path planning, robust interval regression analysis, and cooperative games for system sizes that would not be possible using polytopes.